codingGroot/dropDownTerminal/README.md

 # dropDownTerminal
 The gnome linux developement environment has a drop down terminal.
 I would like to make a very similar terminal emulation that could work on any developement environment.
+This is written in python.
+Currently using os.system for the commands.
+It handles some errors I ran into messing around with it, but it still needs some work.
+Currently need to add the drop down portion to the python code.